BrentGrammer/PROGNOTES/AWS/VPC.md

       - Private subnet resources: Databases, dont need access to internet
       - Need to create a Route table and configure private subnets manually
   - use **Route Tables** to define access between the internet and between subnets
+- *AWS Services use Subnets where IP addrs are allocated from.
+  - You can't just launch services in a VPC, you need to use subnets for the services
+  - Subnet is one AZ, so you need to think about how many AZs you will need (depends on regions since some regions have less AZs than others...).
+3 AZs is a good starting point (will work in any region) + 1 spare - 4 AZs
+- You should have a subnet for each AZ per tier (Application, Database, Web tiers + a spare)

+### CIDR Range:

-- CIDR Range: a range of IP addresses that are allowed within the VPC
+- a range of IP addresses that are allowed within the VPC
-  - Minimum is /28 (16 host addrs) and maximum size allowed is /16 (65,536 IP host addrs)
+  - **Minimum range is /28 (16 host addrs) and maximum size allowed is /16 (65,536 IP host addrs)**
+    - Good starting point is to use a 10. range of IP addrs
-    - probably avoid 10.0 and 10.1 up through 10.10 (since people will probably pick those already)
+    - avoid picking ranges in 10.0 and 10.1 up through 10.10 (since people will probably pick those already) - start with 10.16 range for example.
     - When choosing how many think about the maximum number of regions the business will operate in and add a few as a buffer.
 Shoot for 2 network IP ranges for each region per account.
       - see [video](https://learn.cantrill.io/courses/1101194/lectures/26950363) at timestamp 10:41
   - recommended is to use 10. addressed networks within that range (10.1 through to 10.255). try starting with 10.16